galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 {: .hands_on}

 > ### {% icon comment %} Comments
-> We could **validate** our newly built workflow by running it on the same input datasets than the ones in the `Galaxy 101` history used to extract the workflow in order to make sure we do obtain the same results.
+> We could **validate** our newly built workflow by running it on the same input datasets that we used at the start of this tutorial, in order to make sure we do obtain the same results.
 {: .comment}

 ## Run workflow on different data